juanmaurente/event-calendar/README.md

 -   Struggle 1: TESTING - Installing libraries and getting them properly working.
 I had differences in my previous versions, and I struggled to configure `jest.config.js` and `package.json`.
 -   Struggle 2: SCSS - At first, I didn't install SCSS properly, so I had issues formatting my code with SCSS.
 After reading the documentation, I found out that I hadn't installed it correctly initially.
+-   Struggle 2: FORM Validation - I decided to use Zod Library as I found it interesting to apply for this project.
+I started with useRef hook, then I changed to useState to update and validate but finally I decided to use a combinatino of useForm hook and Zod.
+(May change in the future but it works correctly for now)

 ## Licensing Details